2016 United States House of Representatives elections in Utah

 The 2016 United States House of Representatives elections in Utah were held on November 8, 2016, to elect the four U.S. representatives from the state of Utah, one from each of the state's four congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The primaries were held on June 28.

 District 1

 The 1st District covers northern Utah, including the cities of Ogden and Logan.
-Incumbent congressman Rob Bishop was challenged by Democrat Peter Clemens.
-Bishop was re-elected with 65% of the vote.
+Incumbent Republican Rob Bishop, ran for re-election.